freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/basic-node-and-express/chain-middleware-to-create-a-time-server.md

   );
 ```

-The /now endpoint should return a time that is +/- 20 secs from now
+The `/now` endpoint should return the current time.

 ```js
 (getUserInput) =>